Who Forms and Whom are Bound by the Norms

 To be a nation, an entity must either act like one or be recognized as a nation by another nation or by a group of nations (viz., an entity formed by a treaty by nations).
 A nation acting like one must have declared itself a nation.
 That is all it must do.

-One writer argued, at least implicitly, for a distinction between “civilized” and “uncivilized” nations with the former more likely to be potentially positive models of conduct, but, vagueness aside, such a distinction is irrelevant to whether nationhood exists or whether recognition can be provided.
+One writer argued, at least implicitly, for a distinction between “civilized” and “uncivilized” nations with the former more likely to be potentially positive models of conduct.
+However, if being considered civilized confers substantial advantage but civilization is undefined, every nation will posit that it is already civilized.
+The vagueness aside, such a distinction is irrelevant to whether nationhood exists or whether recognition can be provided.

 If the nation wants to sustain its nationhood, then it must, under international law, continuously, and in this order of priority, have a head of state, who can be replaced as long as, at all times that matter, there is one; retain its claim to a right to exist; protect its existence (which it may do through, inter alia, alliances and diplomacy); meet enough of its obligations so as to satisfy other nations that for the nation to continue to exist is acceptable to them; and claim and protect at least some part of its rights in addition to that of existence.
 It may have to have at least one person who would be its national.
 It may have to have territory, such as land, with an exclusive claim to it that it is willing and able to enforce, although there is at least a hypothetical possibility of a nomadic nation.
 It may have to seek recognition by at least one other nation or group of nations, even if it doesn’t get it, and, to that end, it may have to have other prerequisites and requisites demanded by some other nations.